pingcap/docs-dm/en/feature-overview.md

 ## Block and allow table lists

-The block and allow lists filtering rule of the upstream database instance tables is similar to MySQL replication-rules-db/tables, which can be used to filter or only replicate all operations of some databases or some tables.
+The block and allow lists filtering rule of the upstream database instance tables is similar to MySQL replication-rules-db/tables, which can be used to filter or only migrate all operations of some databases or some tables.

 ### Parameter configuration